RichCoursera/gettingandcleaningcoursera/CodeBook.md

 I created columns for the Subject, Activity, and the various mean() and std() columns that contain the average of the Subject's activity.

 Sample of my tidy data set (tidydata.txt)
 Subject           Activity       Body acceleration on the x axis mean()

+Subject           Activity                      Body acceleration on the x axis mean()
       1             LAYING                      0.2215982
       1            SITTING				0.2612376